phuchonguyen/mpower/README.md

     #> |F-test |  0.94| 300| 0.07|
     #> |F-test |  0.29| 300| 0.01|

-### Estimate a data generative model from existing data
+### Example 2: Estimate a data generative model from existing data

 We can estimate a data generative model for the predictors if we have existing data on them.
 For example, here we use a copy of the NHANES